Day 1

 Tuesday 23 May

-COVID-19 diagnosis, therapy and outcome – Session chair: M. Ciccozzi (Italy)
+COVID-19 diagnosis, therapy and outcome – Session chair: M. Ciccozzi (Italy), G. Lippi (Italy)

 SARS-CoV-2: Epidemiological and genomic analysis – L.B.
 Snell (UK)